PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 ### Go Home when Done:

 After finding a shiny, go to the Switch Home to idle.
 Turn this off for unattended streaming so that your viewers can see the shiny.

+### Prioritize Exclamation Points:

+Given multiple options, prefer those with exclamation points.
+This prioritizes random grass encounters and Pokémon that flee.

+### Enable Circling:

+After moving towards a Pokémon, make a circle.
+This increases the chance of encountering the Pokémon if it has moved or if the trajectory missed.

+### Maximum Move Duration:

+Maximum Move Duration:</b><br>Do not move in the same direction for more than this long.
+If you set this too high, you may wander too far from the grassy area.

+### Watchdog Timer:

+Reset the game if you go this long without any encounters.
+This allows the program to recover if it gets stuck.

+Be aware that open reset, all existing spawned overworld Pokémon will have the same stats from before.
+Thus they will be repeat encounters.

 ### Exit Battle Time: